KaygusuzAbdal/mitm-guard/README.md

 # MITM Guard

-A usefull ethical hacking tool to detect MITM attacks.
+A simple IPS(Intrusion Prevention Systems) tool to detect MITM attacks and response.
 You can use it in public areas that serve free wifi.
-The MITM Guard will confuse the attacker by sending fake HTTP Requests.
+The MITM Guard will confuse the attacker by sending fake packets.
+(HTTPS requests etc.)

 ## Usage